 Unlike other bands from their era simply running off nostalgia (Ratt, Quiet Riot, etc…), bands like Queensryche are still releasing more-than-respectful material, and not relying solely on their past.
 And while they may still be largely ignored by modern radio these days, bands from said era such as them (along with Iron Maiden and Megadeth, among others), are still just as strong as ever.
 After catching them live this past weekend for the second time, there’s no denying these bands are still able to pack a house.

-Fates Warning have always been of mild interest to me (especially since Armored Saint/ex-Anthrax bassist Joey Vera first came aboard), so I was looking forward to actually seeing what they could do on stage when they opened the first night of this current tour.
+Fates Warning have always been somewhat of interest to me, especially since Armored Saint/ex-Anthrax bassist Joey Vera first came aboard.
+And with a solid lineup that also includes original guitarist Jim Matheos, joined with other longtime members Frank Aresti (guitars) Ray Adler (vocals), and current Sebastian Bach drummer Bobby Jarzombek, I was looking forward to actually seeing what they could do on stage when they opened the first night of this current tour.
 But for the most part, they focused a tad too heavily on their (not so) new album, 2016’s Theories of Flight, performing “From the Rooftops,” “Seven Stars,” and “The Light and Shade of Things.”
 The furthest the band even went in their own catalog was “Life in Still Water” from 1991.
 While it’s understandable they had limited time to work with (only able to squeeze in eight tracks) this is one case where it would have been nice if they dug just a little further back in time (at the very least 1988’s “Silent Cries” should have still found its way in the set list somewhere).

 And finally, Queensryche took over.
 The last time my wife/photographer and I saw them live, they were still touring for their first album with current vocalist Todd La Torre in 2013.
 Since then, the band has released a couple of more albums, and were not swayed from playing material from any of them (despite knowing many likely still come to hear their Geoff Tate-era hits).
 One thing’s for sure, their stage/light show has definitely improved over time.
 However, it was somewhat disappointing to see original drummer Scott Rockenfield was not on board this time around, though Kamelot’s Casey Grillo filled in just fine.